 In the basis innovating is all about the product.
 "Our customers want to get as much out of our machines as possible," Hendrik says.
 That means processing as many products as possible with as little as possible production hours.
 "To achieve this, we talked to our customers to map out their needs and processes."

 The Sleever goes USA

 In making the Next Generation Sleever, JASA created a great piece of technology for the American market.
 JASA USA will start with their main focus on selling the Sleever and the complementary machines that fill the trays.
-Currently, the convenience market in the USA is extensive and still growing and the first American customer is already a fact: Veggie Noodle is the first that’s going to work with the Sleever.
+Currently, the convenience market in the USA is extensive and still growing.
+The first American customer is already a fact: Veggie Noodle is the first that is going to work with the Sleever.

 And the improvement processes?
-That's never finished of course.
+That is never finished of course.
 With the speed at which the technology is developing, JASA is always looking at ways to improve their products.
 And that includes the Sleever.